Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 //set vertical distance between ledges in the first 100 rows var apart = 270;

-//get the array of ledges from the server var ledgesLength = ledges.length;
+//get an array of ledges from the server var ledgesLength = ledges.length;
 for (i; i < ledgesLength; i += 1) {